EXXETA/SemanticMocking/README.md

 }
 ```

-Yes, that is a lot of code for setup only, but it is worth it as soon as you use repeat using the same abstractions in different places.
+Yes, that is a lot of code for setup only, but it is worth it as soon as you use the same abstractions in different places.
 You can copy the Rider file template inside the [SemanticMocking.sln.DotSettings](SemanticMocking.sln.DotSettings) file to create new mocks
 the easy way.
 If someone creates a template for Visual Studio feel free to contribute!